-On December 16, 1985, John Gotti organized a ruthless assassination on Gambino crime boss Paul Castellano outside Sparks Steak House in New York City.
-It was a murder that would change the New York Mafia forever.
+On December 16, 1985, John Gotti oversaw the assassination of Gambino family boss Paul Castellano outside Sparks Steak House in Manhattan — a hit that would change the Mafia forever.

-The man responsible for organizing the hit had been none other than the Dapper Don himself, John Gotti.
+The man responsible for organizing Paul Castellano’s death had been none other than the Dapper Don himself, John Gotti.

-At Gotti’s 1992 trial, Salvatore “Sammy the Bull” Gravano described the planning and execution of Castellano.
-Gravano, who was Gotti’s former underboss in the Gambino family and trusted co-conspirator in Castellano’s demise, had four months earlier turned informant.
-After the trial, he would be known as the man who helped bring down John Gotti.
+At John Gotti’s 1992 trial, Salvatore “Sammy the Bull” Gravano described the planning and execution Paul Castellano’s death.
+Gravano, who was Gotti’s former underboss in the Gambino family and trusted co-conspirator in Paul Castellano’s demise, had turned informant four months earlier.
+After the trial, he would be known as the man who helped bring down the Teflon Don.

-Gravano and Gotti watched from behind the tinted windows of a Lincoln sedan as the four gunmen shot Castellano six times and Bilotti four times as they exited the car.
-Gotti then drove slowly past the bodies before making their exit onto Second Avenue and back to Brooklyn.
+Gravano and Gotti watched from behind the tinted windows of a Lincoln sedan as the gunmen shot Castellano six times and Bilotti four times as they exited the car.
+Gotti then drove slowly past the bodies, looking to make sure his targets were dead, before making their exit onto Second Avenue and turning south back to Brooklyn.

 While Gotti became the new boss of the Gambino crime family following the hit, the situation surrounding Castellano’s murder was more complex than a simple power grab.